CPERLTAR/Vence-API/README.md

 - `Pandas` library

 ## Setting Up a Python Environment
 Anaconda (https://www.anaconda.com/) is a free platform for downloading and managing Python environments.
-Anaconda includes a navigator for selecting different Python environments as well as command line tools for setting up `conda` environments.
+Anaconda includes a navigator for selecting different Python environments as well as command line tools for setting up and running `conda` environments.
 We will use Anaconda to configure a Python 3.8 environment to run [`api.py`](https://github.com/amantaya/Vence-API/blob/main/api.py).

 Supplemental info:
 [What is a Python Environment?](https://docs.conda.io/projects/conda/en/latest/glossary.html#conda-environment)